SunrisesIllNeverSee/MOS2ES/README.md

 ## `README.md`

-# MO§ES™ Protocol Network
+# **MO§ES™**

-**MO§ES™ (Modular Operating §ignal Scaling Expansion System)** is a sovereign signal governance protocol designed to confront **Exponential Bloat**, **Entropy Drift**, and the collapse of fidelity across digital and ecological systems.
+**MO§ES™ (Modular Operating §ignal Scaling Expansion System)** is a unique and complete system composed of backend, offline, and frontend modules that operate together—or independently—to manage, preserve, and extend signal integrity across every layer of interaction.

-Unlike conventional software, MO§ES™ functions as a **Protocol State**: a self-governing architecture where **constitutional laws, legal protections, and recursive physics** enforce signal integrity across time.
+It is a **self-governing architecture** designed to measure, compress, and protect meaning itself.
+Every message, metric, and artifact produced within the system is bound to its origin by design, ensuring continuity, verifiability, and resilience across time.

+MO§ES™ establishes a framework where **technology, structure, and purpose remain interconnected**, forming a living network capable of evolving without losing its core signal.

 ---